KyleDennis25/Logistic-Regression-From-Scratch/Report.md

 ## Overview

-In this project, my goal is to fit a logistic regression model from scratch, using Python.
-Instead of using existing libraries such as scikit-learn for model fitting, I will build algorithms from the ground up.
-My end goal is to have a greater understanding of how logistic regression works "under the hood."
+In this project, my goal was to fit a logistic regression model from scratch, using Python.
+Instead of using existing libraries such as scikit-learn for model fitting, I built algorithms from the ground up.
+My end goal was to have a greater understanding of how logistic regression works "under the hood."

-The main algorithm I will implement is the **Newton-Raphson algorithm**.
+The main algorithm I implemented was the **Newton-Raphson algorithm**.
 This algorithm, at the fundamental level, iteratively estimates the roots of a function.
-In this application, I will use it to estimate logistic regression parameters that best fit a dataset.
+In this application, I used it to estimate logistic regression parameters that best fit a dataset.
 The dataset I chose contains data on credit card transactions and indicates whether they were fraudulent or not.
-The logistic regression model will be trained to predict fraud using a subset of features.
+The logistic regression model was trained to predict fraud using a subset of features.

 ## Mathematical Background